 Yes, we welcome applications from international students.
 The Royal School of Needlework is a Highly Trusted Sponsor of the UK Visa and Immigration agency.
 We have been awarded the Quality Assurance Agency for Higher Education (QAA) recognition for its BA (Hons) Hand Embroidery.
 This recognition of the RSN’s higher education provision now opens up the RSN degree course to applications from international students.

 To study at the Royal School of Needlework, we require evidence of your English language ability to meet the requirements for the course.

 For further information on our English language requirements click here.

-Please see visit the UCA for more in-depth information with regard to your application.
+Please see the Kingston University website for more in-depth information with regard to your application.